CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module3/Module3.md

 <br>

 ### Array
 An array is a list, or collection, of a certain data type.
 An array is treated as its own data type since it acts like a container.
+Array indices start at 0.

 <br>